cosmos/cosmos-sdk/docs/architecture/adr-013-metrics.md

 ### B

 Part B of this ADR is geared more towards modules.
-Extending `AppModuleBasic` to support registering of metrics would enable developers to see more information about the module.
+Extending `AppModuleBasic` to support registering of metrics would enable developers to see more information about individual modules.

 ```go
 type AppModuleBasic interface {